 |

-Portsmouth - Southsea Guide Portsmouth is the home of the Royal Navy and has been since Henry VII established the first dockyard in the town.
-The city occupies the Portsea Island peninsula, which overlooks a naturally defensible harbour and these advantages were not lost on the Romans, or Saxons, who both used the harbour here.
+Portsmouth - Southsea Coast Guide Portsmouth is the home of the Royal Navy and has been since Henry VII established the first dockyard in the town.
+The city occupies the Portsea Island peninsula, which overlooks a naturally defensible harbour and these advantages were not lost on the Romans or Saxons, who both established harbours here.
+Spinnaker Tower Portsmouth

 was Henry VIII who really established the town as the home of the Navy.
 During